Anime0t4ku/Gentleman/README.md

 ![Gentleman Logo](Gentleman-Frontend/assets/logo.png)

-Gentleman is a MiSTer-inspired emulator frontend prototype for PC.
+Gentleman is a MiSTer-inspired emulator frontend for PC.

 The goal is to bring the simple, fast, menu-driven feel of the MiSTer interface to a PC-based emulator setup.
 Instead of using a database-heavy frontend, Gentleman builds its menu from a normal `menu/` folder.
 Folders become menu categories, and JSON files become launcher entries.